jamezmca/learn-to-code/course notes/javascript.md

 As for our arrays, indexing elements and even modifying elements in an array is much the same as with a string.
 We simply use the square parenthesis once again and inside of the parenthesis we specify the index of the element that we wish to either read or modify (keeping in mind the 0 indexing system).

-An example of how we can do exactly that is as follows:
+An example of how we can do exactly that is as follows (ensure that your array actually has a value at that index):

 ```
 let fruits = ['apple', 'orange', 'banana']
 console.log(fruits[1]) // Outputs: orange
+console.log(fruits[10]) // Outputs: undefined as no entry exists at that index in the array
 ```

 With an array we can go a step further and actually **modify** a pre-existing value.
 All we do to achieve this is assign a new value to that particular index in the array with the following syntax: